AdobeDocs/certification.en/help/certifications/aem/aem-sites-m-archtiect.md

 ---
 # Certification journey for Adobe [!DNL Experience Manager Sites] Architect Master

-Learn how to become a certified Architect master.
+Learn how to become a certified Architect Master.

 ## Minimum experience